-(Editor’s Note: This is another in an occasional series of articles about the early days of cityhood, based on records kept by Robert Conrich, a founding member and research director of the West Hollywood Incorporation Committee.
-His extensive files are housed at UCLA’s Anderson Research Library).
+(Editor’s Note: This is another in an occasional series of articles about the early days of cityhood, based on records kept by Robert Conrich, a founding member and

 A confidential survey by the West Hollywood Incorporation Committee (WHIC) in June 1984 – five months before the cityhood vote later that year – found that ”the issue of local government control was expressed as the most frequent reason for those in favor.”
 The survey’s results offer a different take on the long-stated narrative that rent control was the driving force behind incorporation.